Shaq Reveals 40-Pound Weight Loss: “I Didn’t Want That Charles Barkley Retirement Bod”

-Shaquille O’Neal has lost some weight recently and Charles Barkley was one of his motivations.
-The Inside the NBA co-host and former baller, who’s gained some weight since his playing days, said that he didn’t want Barkley’s ‘dad bod.’
+Shaquille O’Neal aka Shaq has lost some weight recently, and Charles Barkley was one of his motivations.
+The Inside the NBA co-host and former baller, who’s gained some weight since his playing days, said that he didn’t want Barkley’s “dad bod.”

 “I got a couple people involved — It’s all about eating right,” he told Turner.
 “I got some blood work done, a friend of mine called me and said, ‘You’re fat,’ and she gave me this guy’s name, and he did some blood work, and you know, ’cause I was the athlete — I wasn’t a salad eater.
 I won’t pay attention to any of that.